Real Estate Syndication for Non-Accredited Investors (2026)

 Typically, while comparing REITs with syndication investments, other researchers mention more differences, such as access to the investment, investment minimums, and liquidity.
 But, since we introduced a broader understanding of syndication by including crowdfunded and tokenized forms, those are no longer relevant.
 REITs are sometimes even distinguished as a form of real estate syndication.
 However, this leads to excessive definition blurring, so it is better to separate the two.

-Getting Started with Real Estate Syndication
+Getting Started: Real Estate Syndication Platforms Compared

 Basically, if you are able to independently negotiate with other investors, create an appropriate structure, and collectively purchase a real estate unit, you can do that.
 However, a simpler way would be to use an existing platform on the market.
 There are several platforms to cater to different investor needs and preferences.
 These platforms can be broadly categorized into traditional real estate syndication platforms, real estate crowdfunding platforms, and real estate tokenization platforms.

-types of real estate syndication platfroms
+Types of real estate syndication platforms

 Traditional Real Estate Syndication Platforms